MarkMCFC/Stream-Proxy/README.md

-Dockerized M3U8 Proxy
+Dockerized M3U8 Proxy<br>

-A lightweight proxy server based on Flask and Requests, designed to:
+A lightweight proxy server based on Flask and Requests, designed to:<br>

-📥 Download and edit .m3u / .m3u8 streams
+📥 Download and edit .m3u / .m3u8 streams<br>
-🔁 Proxy .ts segments, keeping custom headers
+🔁 Proxy .ts segments, keeping custom headers<br>
-🚫 Overcome restrictions like Referer, User-Agent, etc.
+🚫 Overcome restrictions like Referer, User-Agent, etc.<br>
-🐳 Be easily dockerizable on any machine or server
+🐳 Be easily dockerizable on any machine or server<br>

-🤗 Deploy to HuggingFace
+🤗 Deploy to HuggingFace<br>

-Remember to do a factory rebuild to update the proxy if there are updates!
+Remember to do a factory rebuild to update the proxy if there are updates!<br>

-Create a new Space
+Create a new Space<br>
-Choose any name and set Docker as type
+Choose any name and set Docker as type<br>
-Leave Public and create the Space
+Leave Public and create the Space<br>
-Go to the top right → ⋮ → Files → upload Dockerfile
+Go to the top right → ⋮ → Files → upload Dockerfile<br>
-Finally go to ⋮ → Embed this Space to get the Direct URL
+Finally go to ⋮ → Embed this Space to get the Direct URL<br>

-☁️ <dev>Deploy to Render</dev>
+☁️ <dev>Deploy to Render</dev><br>

-Go to Projects → Deploy a Web Service → Public Git Repo Enter the repo: https://github.com/nzo66/tvproxy → Connect Give it a name of your choice
+Go to Projects → Deploy a Web Service → Public Git Repo<br>
+Enter the repo: https://github.com/nzo66/tvproxy → Connect<br>
+Give it a name of your choice<br>
-Set Instance Type to Free
+Set Instance Type to Free<br>
 Click on Deploy Web Service